 Magisk is an all-powerful customization solution for Android that allows modifying the software without altering the /system partition.
 You can use it to install Magisk Modules, to gain extra features and functionality for a more tailored experience.
-But some times, a combination of various modules could lead your Android device to a bootloop.
+But some times, a combination of various modules could lead your Android device to a bootloop, a boot state where your device is no longer able to enter the actual OS (system).
 This could be caused because of incompatibility issues between two, or some times even more than two modules.

 To fix bootloops caused by Magisk Module(s), you’d need to remove the problem-causing module or maybe even all the modules.
 But since your phone cannot enter the system (OS), you cannot use Magisk Manager.
 So how would you do it if your Android device is currently in a bootloop?
 The answer is quite simple actually.
 You can uninstall Magisk Modules in TWRP Recovery itself without erasing/wiping any data on the phone.